Werner Drewes: Mature style

 In the 1930s Fairchild Aerial Survey Company used aerial photography to make tax maps and other political maps for cities and towns.
-In 1940 U.S. Army Air Corps began testing the airplanes and cameras of the company for aerial reconnaissance and the preparation wide-area survey maps.
+In 1940 the U.S. Army Air Corps began testing the airplanes and cameras of the company for aerial reconnaissance and the preparation wide-area survey maps.

 In 1941 Howard Devree reviewed a second solo exhibition at Artists Gallery.
 He wrote that Drewes was a clever artist who could give a human and emotional content to abstract art thus overcoming the sterility that characterized most non-objective art.
 The gouache, "Grids in Space" shows the emotional content of which Devree wrote.
 In 1944 and 1945 Drewes worked at Stanley William Hayter's Atelier 17 in New York City.
 Together, they improved the intaglio technique in color print-making.

 Postwar

 Drewes's work continued to appear in group exhibitions throughout the years of World War II and in 1945 a solo exhibition at the Kleemann Gallery attracted unusual critical notice.
 Edward Alden Jewell of The New York Times observed that his work was not exclusively non-objective but included expressionist abstractions that were based on natural objects.
-The critic for the New York Sun said this tendency to naturalism was handled "lightly and slightly, insisting only on things that seemed essential."
+The critic for the New York Sun said this tendency to naturalism was handled "lightly and slightly, insisting only on things that seemed essential".
 Later in the year another Sun critic made the dual aspect of Drewes's work more explicit.
-Drewes, he said, "seems to differ from most confirmed modernists in that he turns at will from the purely abstract to things that at most are semi-abstract, and in one still life painted in the present year he indulges in a degree of objectivity in the fruit and in the half of a wine bottle that is permitted to show that would shock the believers in non-objective art."
+Drewes, he said, "seems to differ from most confirmed modernists in that he turns at will from the purely abstract to things that at most are semi-abstract, and in one still life painted in the present year he indulges in a degree of objectivity in the fruit and in the half of a wine bottle that is permitted to show that would shock the believers in non-objective art".

 In 1945 Drewes taught design, printmaking, and photography at Brooklyn College and then shifted to Chicago where he joined with Moholy-Nagy to teach at the Institute of Design.